Euonymus alatus

 -

-When cultivated, it can withstand severe pruning to a small size and makes an excellent screen, hedge, or shrub border.
-It can be an upright mound, have horizontal branches, have a flat top, or even have multiple stems.
+It can be an upright mound in form, have horizontal branches, have a flat top, or even have multiple stems.
 Unpruned, the shrub grows tall, up to 20 feet by as much as 12 feet wide.
-More compact forms of the shrub ranging from 4 to 10 feet tall are available.
-See the cultivar list.
+Cultivars with more compact forms of the shrub (from 4 to 10 feet tall) are available.
+Burning bush transplants easily.

 - See this plant in the following landscape:

-- Children's Secret Garden- Wilson Botanical Gardens
+- Children's Secret Garden at Wilson Botanical Gardens

 - Cultivars / Varieties: